Tag Archives: psychology

 Not that non-doing is fool-proof, even if you invoke it and and follow the “right” notion to, say, sit in front of your computer and open your email inbox; once you’re face to face with a difficult email, it might bring your attention back to the things that made it hard to answer them in the first place, sending your attention to something less uncertain or painful.
 But again, we’ll cover that in a later section.

-How does task initiation happen at all, given the existence of multiple different possible acts you could take?
+How does task initiation for any particular course of action happen at all, given all the other possible actions you could take at any given point?
 What tips the mind in the direction of one over another?

 Well, yes, except doing that is itself a task that requires initiation, which means it also gets stymied by next-steps that seem unclear or painful.
 It’s turtles all the way down.